The Royal Ballet

 This is Wayne McGregor's first full-length production for The Royal Ballet.
-It sees him reunited with acclaimed British composer Max Richter, Infra and SUM, who creates a specially commissioned score incorporating electronic and live music.
+It sees him reunited with acclaimed British composer Max Richter who creates a specially commissioned score incorporating electronic and live music.

 The first revival of Woolf Works will take place at the Royal Opera House from 21 January 2017.
 Further information can be found here.

 Commissioned by The Royal Ballet.

 'Waves' set design film by Ravi Deepres, with music by Max Richter.